shrestabs/ucsc-incominggrad/README.md

 INSURANCE
 ------
 - Should you take college insurance (UCSHIP)?
 > Depends on how much you want to risk.
 UCSHIP premium is ~1500$ per quarter.
-Priviate insurance like (<https://www.psiservice.com/>) and (<https://www.isoa.org/>) is ~400$ per quarter.
+Private insurance like (<https://www.psiservice.com/>) and (<https://www.isoa.org/>) is ~400$ per quarter.
 If you are hired by TA the college provides free insurance.
 Know enough about US healthcare system before making this decision.

+- Met with an accident within Santa Cruz?
+What do you do?
+> ALWAYS have a copy of your insurance ID in your wallet.
+If you are unconscious someone can help you out.
+> For a minor accident including minor health ailments, If you are on campus during business hours, visit the health center.
+> For off business hours, if your condition is stable visit the nearest (in-network) hospital under URGENT care.
+EMERGENCY CARE is exorbitantly priced.
+> For minor accidents you can also call 911 and get your health stabilized.
+Opt NOT to use an ambulance to reach an hospital.
+Ambulance prices in the U.S. is exorbitant.
+> In the worst emergency call 911, take an ambulance reach EMERGENCY and take every effort to get out of danger.

 - How to waive insurance?
 > <https://healthcenter.ucsc.edu/billing-insurance/faqs/insurance_waiver/>